dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

   |            local 1
   |            ...
   |            local n
+  |            temporaries
+  |            ...
   |  top->
   |
   V

 So ``top`` is just past the registers needed by the function.
-The number of registers is determined based on locals and temporaries.
+The number of registers is determined based on parameters, locals and temporaries.

-The base of the stack is set to just past the function reference - i.e. on the first fixed parameter or local.
+For each Lua function, the ``base`` of the stack is set to the first fixed parameter or local.
 All register addressing is done as offset from ``base`` - so ``R(0)`` is at ``base+0`` on the stack.

 .. figure:: Drawing_Lua_Stack.jpg